-Eat more fruit and veggies: Like, you need to eat more of them than you think.
-Veggies are super low in calories but provide a tonne of bulk, so you can eat until your tummy is super full and still not consume a lot of calories.
+- Eat more fruit and veggies.
+Like, you need to eat more of them than you think.
+Veggies are super low in calories but provide a tonne of bulk.
+You can eat until your tummy is super full and still not consume a lot of calories.

-Make healthier swaps: Make low calorie substitutions for high calorie counterparts where you feel comfortable e.g. low fat dairy instead of full fat, multigrain bread instead of white bread, air popped popcorn instead of oil/butter popped popcorn etc.
+- Make healthier swaps.
+Make low calorie substitutions for high calorie counterparts e.g. low fat dairy instead of full fat, multigrain bread instead of white bread, air popped popcorn instead of oil/butter popped popcorn etc.

-Focus on whole foods: Eat foods that are as close to their natural source as possible e.g. baked potatoes instead of French fries, grilled fish fillet instead of fish fingers.
+- Focus on whole foods.
+Eat foods as close to their natural source as possible e.g. baked potatoes instead of French fries, grilled fish fillet instead of fish fingers.

-Don't cut out food groups or restrict food too heavily: Doing so just makes you hangry, can lead to nutritional imbalances and provokes overeating.
-Talk to a dietitian or your doctor if you're worried about allergies, food intolerances, or have special nutritional needs.
+- Don’t cut out food groups or restrict food too heavily.
+It just makes you hangry, leads to nutritional imbalances and provokes overeating.
+Talk to a dietitian or your doctor if you’re worried about allergies, food intolerances, or have special nutritional needs.

-And finally, all this to say: don’t panic about calorie deficits and workouts and all that stuff.
-Your goals can still be important to you AND it’s not the end of the world if you eat way more than you planned to.
+All that said, don’t panic too much calorie deficits and workouts and all that stuff.
+Your goals can still be important to you AND it’s not the end of the world if you overeat from time to time.